lucas-diedrich/alphapept-website/content/_index.md

 ---

 ## Contribute
 Ready to contribute?
-Check out our [contributors](/contributors/) page to see how you can get involved in the alpha-ρ ecosystem.
+Check out our [contributors](/contributors/) page to see how you can get involved in the alphapept ecosystem.